skarim9/411_Project/README.md

 Run with `dotnet run` or `npm start` to run just the React SPA.

 ## Project description
 Our first idea for the project uses the Deep Art API.
-The user can upload their own pictures, get album art from Spotify, or maybe their friends profile pictures from Facebook and use the Deep Art API to turn them into a painting.
-The possibilities are endless for their picture choice.
+The user can upload their own pictures or get album cover pictures from Spotify and use the Deep Art API to turn their image into a painting.
+The possibilities are endless for their picture choice and with the preconfigured styling options they can create impressive art work.
 After the Deep Art API transforms the user's picture into a work of art the web app allows the user to use that art image for any purpose they wish.

 The APIs are listed below:

 Deep Art -> https://www.programmableweb.com/api/deep-art-effects-style-transfer-enterprise